howardjohn/local-istio-development/README.md

 # local-istio-development

 Scripts and documentation for developing Istio locally.
-This contains supplemental information to my talk at IstioCon: https://events.istio.io/istiocon-2021/sessions/local-istio-development/.
+This contains supplemental information to my talk at [IstioCon 2021: Local Istio Development](https://events.istio.io/istiocon-2021/sessions/local-istio-development/).

 For the slides from the talk, see [slides.pdf](slides.pdf).